-As part of these activities, you will be asked to consider practice within your workplace/setting and to think about how you can positively influence outcomes for individuals.
+As part of these activities, you will be asked to consider practice within your workplace/setting, and to think about how you can positively influence outcomes for children.
 This will require you to,

-- Evaluate and reflect on practice within the context of your chosen pathway; identifying an area of focus to support positive outcomes for individuals.
-(Task C) - Using the findings from your evaluation, develop a plan detailing how you will enhance and develop practice within your workplace/setting.
-(Task Di) - Through your own practice, implement your plan to support positive outcomes for individuals within your workplace/setting.
+- Evaluate practice within the context of your chosen pathway; identifying an area of focus to support positive outcomes for children.
+(Task Ci) - Use study skills to consider potential approaches to support positive outcomes from the wider childcare sector.
+(Task Cii) - Using the findings from your research, develop a plan detailing how you will enhance and develop practice within your workplace/setting.
+(Task Di) - Through your own practice, implement your plan to support positive outcomes for children within your workplace/setting.
 (Task Dii)